 Field-hunting tip

-Look in alkaline volcanic rocks country — that is the host setting where panunzite typically forms.
+Look in alkaline volcanic rocks country, the host setting where panunzite typically forms.
 If you start seeing nepheline, kalsilite, leucite in float, you are in the right ground.
 Field specimens usually show a massive, anhedral grains habit, so train your eye for that shape before scanning the outcrop.